 Earl is a returning character from the original Borderlands.
 He is the "face" of the black market and acts a means for players to upgrade their ammo capacity, backpack capacity, and storage space in their bank.
 He is voiced by Randy Pitchford and is known for eating an entire car, as well as being a reclusive and lonely individual.

 Moxxi is another returning character, although she is not in the main game of Borderlands, she is in the DLC / add-on of Mad Moxxi's Underdome Riot.
-In Borderlands 2 she is in sanctuary and runs the bar moxxxi, where she has a tip jar that if you put certain amounts of money into you will get rewards such as guns and achievements.
+In Borderlands 2 she is in sanctuary and runs the bar moxxxi, where she has a tip jar that if the player puts certain amounts of money into they will get rewards such as guns and achievements.
 She was stolen from Mordecai by Handsome Jack and at one point was married to Marcus.
 She is the mother of Scooter and Ellie, she also has 3 more children though it is unknown who they are.